Alaclair Ensemble

-Alaclair Ensemble is a Canadian hip hop musical collective based in Quebec.
-Their musical style draws on traditional Québécois folk music as well as contemporary Hip hop music and Electronic music.
+Alaclair Ensemble is a Canadian hip hop musical collective based in the province of Quebec.
+Their musical style draws on traditional Québécois folk music as well as contemporary hip hop music and electronic music.
 They are known for PR stunts and tongue-in-cheek lyrics that border on the comedic.

 The group consists of Ogden "Robert Nelson" Ridjanovic (rapper), Akena "KNLO" Okoko (rapper & producer), Claude Bégin (rapper, singer, producer, musician), Eman (rapper), and producer Louis-Nicolas Imbeau, known as Vlooper.
 The members also release music with their own side projects.

 Musical concept

 The band's concept is based around an alternate history in which the Patriotes won the Lower Canada Rebellion of 1838 and established a state based on the Declaration of Independence of Lower Canada.
 In the band's Bas-Canada (Lower Canada) mythology, the nation suffers none of the linguistic tensions between Anglophones and Francophones that exist in contemporary Quebec and Canadian society, and the band performs lyrics in both languages.